awslabs/aws-media-replay-engine/README.md

 This repository contains the core `MRE Framework` which is a set of secure REST APIs that you can interact with directly.
 It also contains the `MRE Frontend` application built using React if you are someone who prefers the ease-of-use of a graphical user interface (GUI) to interact with the APIs.

+To get a head start building automated video clipping pipelines using the MRE framework, check out the [MRE Samples](https://github.com/aws-samples/aws-media-replay-engine-samples) repository which contains sample Plugins and ML Model Notebooks for performing feature detection for clip selection and prioritization.

 # Install

 ## Prerequisites